SailZoo Blog

 • Aluminum: A lighter option often used for smaller boats.
 However, the downside is that it is not as stiff or durable as stainless steel.

 The material must withstand the elements.
-Key characteristics include:
+Key properties include:

 • Waterproofing: Keeps rain and spray out of the cockpit.

-• Mold Resistance: Simplifies maintenance and prevents unpleasant odors.
+• Mildew resistance: Makes maintenance easier and prevents odors.

 3. Windows

-High-quality windows made of clear PVC or similar materials are essential for visibility and light.
+Made from high-quality clear PVC, windows are essential for visibility and light.
 Consider:

 A sprayhood tailored to your specific needs makes a significant difference.
 Look for: